kundajelab/MPRA-DragoNN/README.md

 ## Citation

-If you use this code for your research, please cite our bioRxiv paper (we will update with a new citation when our paper is published): Movva, R.\*, Greenside, P., Shrikumar, A. & Kundaje, A.\* Deciphering regulatory DNA sequences and noncoding genetic variants using neural network models of massively parallel reporter assays. bioRxiv (2018). doi:10.1101/393926. \*Co-corresponding authors.
+If you use this code for your research, please cite our bioRxiv paper (we will update with a new citation when our paper is published): Movva, R.\*, Greenside, P., Marinov, G.K., Nair, S., Shrikumar, A. & Kundaje, A.\* Deciphering regulatory DNA sequences and noncoding genetic variants using neural network models of massively parallel reporter assays. bioRxiv (2019). doi:10.1101/393926. \*Co-corresponding authors.